DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "Malvek," Milo said.

-"Among others."
+"Among others.
+And although he is a stickler for the rules, he is actually pretty decent."
 Elyra stood slowly, moved to the window.
-"Here's my offer: I'll teach you.
+"So here's my offer: I'll teach you.
 Not academy theory—that's useless for what you're doing.
 Real training.
 Survival skills.
 How to hide your integration level.
 How to stabilize unstable patterns.
 How to fight if you have to."

 "What's the cost?"
 Lina asked.